benedikt/layer-ruby/README.md

 Layer::Conversation.all(client)
 ```

+### Documentation

+Please refer to [the full documentation](http://rubydoc.info/gems/layer-ruby) for details on how to use Announcements, Block Lists, Conversations, Messages, Rich Content, and WebHooks.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.